ALP Dark Matter from Kinetic Fragmentation: Opening up the Parameter Window: Introduction

 In this paper, we consider a new mechanism for ALP production in the early universe, so far overlooked, in which ALPs are first produced relativistically while the energy density initially stored in the homogeneous zero mode of the axion field gets transferred into relativistic axion particles.
 This happens generically if the axion field has initially sufficiently large velocity to roll over many wiggles of the periodic axion potential until the expansion rate of the universe is sufficiently small to enable axion fragmentation.
 This can happen at relatively low temperatures and leads to a viable scenario of Cold Dark Matter if the fragmentation temperature is below a TeV.
 These axion particles quickly cool down and dominate the energy density.
 The corresponding axion periodic potential emerges from some new confining dynamics happening in a dark sector at energies between a keV and a TeV.

 Recently, the usual assumption that the axion field is initially static in the early universe has been questioned \cite{Co:2019jts,Chang:2019tvx}.
 In particular, it was shown that such initial large velocity can delay the onset of the usual misalignment mechanism for axion DM production.
-The so-called axion kinetic misalignment has been put forward to predict axion dark matter with a larger coupling than in the original setup, which is excellent news for experiments which now have stronger motivations to search for ALP DM.
+The so-called axion kinetic misalignment has been put forward to predict axion dark matter with a larger coupling than in the original setup, which is excellent news for experiments which now have stronger motivations to search for ALP DM\footnote{Another recent proposal to expand the ALP DM parameter space to larger couplings is the \emph{frictional misalignment} \cite{Papageorgiou:2022prc}.}.
 We show that there is an additional effect which takes place in the axion kinetic misalignment framework, called axion fragmentation \cite{Fonseca:2019ypl}.
 Axion fragmentation was studied in the context of the relaxion in \cite{Fonseca:2019lmc} and for dark matter in axion monodromy models in \cite{Jaeckel:2016qjp,Berges:2019dgr}.

 While most axion cosmology literature usually assumes that the axion field does not have any initial velocity, such initially large velocity is actually a natural outcome in a class of UV completions extensively discussed in \cite{Co:2019jts,Co:2019wyp,Co:2020jtv,Co:2020xlh,Gouttenoire:2021jhk}.
 Considering the early evolution of the full complex Peccei-Quinn scalar field, if the radial mode has a large initial VEV, it can induce a kick for the angular (axion) mode that starts rotating for a long time (similar to what happens in Affleck-Dine baryogenesis \cite{Affleck:1984fy,Dine:1995kz}).
+A large kinetic energy can also arise in the so-called \emph{trapped misalignment} mechanism \cite{DiLuzio:2021gos,DiLuzio:2021pxd}, and as a result of level crossing in the axiverse models \cite{Daido:2015cba,Daido:2015bva}.
 In this paper, we remain agnostic about the UV completion.
 We work in full generality, only considering the late-stage evolution when the complex scalar field has reached the bottom of the potential.
 The radial mode of the complex scalar field can be ignored, we only consider the axion degree of freedom after it has acquired a mass.
 Because of its large initial velocity, it can overshoot the potential barrier and keep rotating until it eventually fragments entirely.